The following is a list of everything you need to know about being a student at IUP.

 If your name has been changed due to marriage or court order, bring your marriage certificate, court order, or your new Social Security card to the Office of the Registrar, 300 Clark Hall.

 Want to get more involved in campus activities but aren’t interested in any of the organizations already recognized?
 Then maybe you would be interested in beginning your own.
-If so, contact the Center for Student Life, 104 Pratt Hall, at 724-357-2598.
+If so, contact the Center for Multicultural Leadership and Engagement, 307 Pratt Hall, at 724-357-2598.
 You may not be the only one looking for something new to do on campus.

 This is an overview only.
 It is your responsibility to become familiar with the entire policy found in the IUP Undergraduate Catalog before taking action.
 Some classes require you to take exams in the evening hours, which will be listed with the class in the registration information.
 Faculty members usually give compensatory time.
 If the night exam conflicts with a regular class, an alternate exam time will be scheduled.